Skip to Content

 Saddle Fit and Saddle Sores Between the Legs

-the part of the saddle that is located directly under the front of a riders pelvis is known as the “twist.”
+The part of the saddle that is located directly under the front of a rider’s pelvis is known as the “twist.”
 It is important for the twist to be an appropriate size for the rider – too narrow or too wide and using the saddle can be uncomfortable for a rider.
 A great way to test if this issue is to ride in different saddles – just keep in mind that a saddle needs to fit both horse and rider for success, and may require working with a professional saddle fitter.

 Clothing Choice and Saddle Sores